radityaharya/check/README.md

 # GoCheck - HTTP Uptime Monitor

-A lightweight HTTP uptime monitoring service built with Go, featuring a web dashboard with Alpine.js and Tailwind CSS, dual database support (SQLite/PostgreSQL), and Discord notifications.
+A lightweight HTTP uptime monitoring service built with Go, featuring a web dashboard with Alpine.js and Tailwind CSS, TimescaleDB for time-series data, and Discord notifications.

 ## Features